-The beneficiary must have a valid, unexpired passport.
+Each beneficiary, including minor children, must have a valid, unexpired passport.
 USCIS provides the following information on their website regarding extensions for Venezuelan passports:

 Certified extensions of passport validity serve to meet this requirement.
 If a beneficiary's passport validity has been extended, the expiration date of the extension should be reflected as the passport expiration date.
 CBP will not authorize travel if the beneficiary's passport or extension is expired.